CraigHutchinson/Crog.Uk/_posts/2024-02-15-5Kw Heat Pump SCOP.md

 ---
 layout: post
-title:  "5Kw Heat Pump SCOP (EN 14511)"
+title:  "Comparison of 5Kw Heat Pumps"
 date:   2024-02-15 11:14:02 +0000
-categories: Heat Pump
+categories: HeatPump
+datatable: true
+pinned: true
 ---

-I've been collating all the heat-pump SCOP (Seasonal Coefficient Of Performance) figures for models I am aware of.
+This is a comparison table of all 2024-2025 heat-pump datasheet figures for make+models I am aware of.

-TODO: EN-14825 replaced by EN-14511 ??
-* EBac EN-14825 to now EN-14511 reduced from 5.11 to 4.91 @35C, 4.73 to 4.63 @ 45C, 4.12 to 3.96 @ 55C [old-datasheet](https://ebac-serverless.files.svdcdn.com/production/default/EBA%E2%80%A2230341_AIR-SOURCE-HEAT-PUMP-E-BROCHURE_HOT-WATER-CYLINDER.pdf?dm=1695277753)

 Criteria:
 - Target property 4-5Kw
 - EN 14511 Average Climate
 - Ordered by SCOP where higher is better.
 Where order is ambiguous the SCOP at 45C is used.

-** = models may underperform due to cycling as these models are 8KW+

-() = SCOP at 45C calculated as MEAN(35,55) when not made available in datasheet.
- This produces conservative underestimate of SCOP when unavailable.

- !!
-SCOP standard OLD or NOT-DEFINED - results may be of question
+<div class="datatable-begin"></div>

 | Make/Model              | SCOP-Standard | SCOP@35C | SCOP@45C | SCOP@55C | Gas  | Comment              | Specification Date | Site/Datasheet |
 | ----------------------: | ------------- | :------- | :------- | :------- | ---: | -------              | ------------------ | --- |